gaoji7777/DeleteLeakage/README.md

 ## Running the code

 Just cd into the experiment folder and follow the instruction of each README.
-Note that it will create a data folder
+Note that running the code will create a folder called 'data', and may take 700MB space.